Tom Richmond (illustrator): Career

 Some of Richmond's earliest publication work was for the comic book Married... with Children for NOW Comics, and the mini-series The Coneheads for Marvel Comics in the early 1990s.
 Specializing in caricature, he began doing editorial illustrations for magazines, art for advertising and CD-ROM graphics in 1992.
 In the late 1990s he had a brief stint at Cracked magazine before beginning to work for Mad magazine in 2000.
-Now a major contributor to Mad, Richmond's caricatures and cartoons illustrate many of Mad's trademark movie and TV parodies.
-He was the first illustrator in the modern (non-comic book) era to do his TV and film parodies in full color, coinciding with Mad's switch to a color format in 2001.
-In addition to MAD, Richmond continues to do freelance illustration for a variety of publications and advertising clients.
+Richmond became a major contributor to Mad, his caricatures and cartoons illustrating many of Mad's trademark movie and TV parodies.
+He was the first illustrator in Mad's modern (non-comic book) era to do his TV and film parodies in full color, coinciding with Mad's switch to a color format in 2001.
+Richmond continues to do freelance illustration for a variety of publications and advertising clients.

 Richmond's work has also been seen in film and on television.
 He has a credit in the 2008 film Super Capers as an illustrator, having contributed caricature illustrations for opening credit and flashback animations for the movie.
 In 2010 he contributed animation character design for CGI animated segments in the film I Want Your Money, as well as doing the one-sheet poster art.
 Also in 2010, he began contributing artwork and character design for the Cartoon Network animated show Mad, based on the magazine.
 In 2019 Richmond created 1960s era Mad and TV Guide cover illustrations for the Quentin Tarantino film Once Upon a Time in Hollywood featuring Leonardo DiCaprio's character Rick Dalton in his fictional TV role from the film.
 Both illustrations appeared onscreen, and the Mad cover eventually became an actual cover of Mad magazine (#9, Oct 2019) which included a parody of the Bounty Law TV show from the movie.